Xavier-LOG/log_genifair_project/README.md

 # Security

-The data used to train a decision tree forest model are original.
+The data used to train a decision tree forest model are original